 - Q How many of the following does this household own? - C. State how many telephone landlines, cell phones, computers, and motor vehicles.
-If none, write '0'.

-Firstly, the number of landline phones means different phone numbers and not number of telephone equipment which are extensions of one line.
-Secondly, the number of computers/laptops excludes tablets/e-readers.
-Tablets/e-readers are captured separately.
-Lastly, the number of motor vehicles also includes motorcycles.
+If none, write '0'. - The number of landline phones refers to different phone numbers and not the number of telephone equipment which are extensions of one line. - The number of computers/laptops excludes tablets/e-readers.
+Tablets/e-readers are captured separately. - The number of motor vehicles also includes motorcycles.

-Do not count equipment or vehicles if they are used mainly for business purposes.
+DO NOT COUNT equipment or vehicles if they are used mainly for business purposes.
+ONLY COUNT household equipment and vehicles that are in working condition.